Udit8348/uv/README.md

 After the mid point update, I plan to add more paging and persistence to the database to that it is robust just like buzzdb.

 ## Building from Source
+This project uses bazel as the build system.
+You can learn more about bazel [here](https://bazel.build/).
 ```
 # Build the binary
 bazel build //src:uv